maravidali/outremer-projet/README.md

 This project analyzes firm characteristics and entrepreneurial dynamics in Martinique using comprehensive enterprise data from 2011-2025.
 The analysis examines firm age distributions, category compositions, sector breakdowns (NACE 1-digit and 2-digit classifications), geographic concentrations, and turnover trends by firm category to understand entrepreneurial patterns and firm evolution in the region.

 ## Data Source
-The data is sourced from CapFinancials, providing comprehensive financial and organizational information on enterprises in Martinique.
-The dataset includes over 867,000 enterprises with variables such as creation dates, categories (PME, ETI, GE), sectors (NACE codes), locations, and financial metrics.
+The data is sourced from CapFinancials, providing comprehensive financial and organizational information on firms in Martinique.
+The dataset includes over 867,000 firms with variables such as creation dates, categories (SME, Intermediate, Large), sectors (NACE codes), locations, and financial metrics.

 ## Files
 - `analyze_entrepreneurship.py`: Python script that loads the data and generates analysis and graphs.